Abdulkadirklc/Database_Project/README.md

    ```bash
    python app.py
    ```
+   Note: The application will automatically open the Swagger documentation in your default web browser.
+This feature is implemented using the webbrowser library.
 ### 4. Access API Documentation
 Once the application is running, you can access the Swagger documentation to explore the API:

-1. Open your web browser.

-2. Navigate to the following URL:
+1. If the browser does not open automatically, manually navigate to the following URL:
 ```bash
 http://127.0.0.1:5000/docs
 ```

-3. The Swagger UI will display a list of available API endpoints, including their request methods, parameters, and example responses.
+2. The Swagger UI will display a list of available API endpoints, including their request methods, parameters, and example responses.

-4. Use the Swagger interface to test the API directly by sending requests and viewing responses.
+3. Use the Swagger interface to test the API directly by sending requests and viewing responses.

 If the Swagger UI does not load, ensure that:
 - The `app.py` file is running without errors.